 Image Source: Getty / Mireya Acierto

-It seems that Meghan and Harry have gotten pretty serious, pretty fast, so Meghan would have known all this from an early stage and it would have been factored into her personal decision-making about the development of the relationship.
-She will already appreciate that the role of a princess comes with lots of benefits, but that there are plenty of downsides too.
+Since Meghan and Harry have gotten pretty serious, pretty fast, Meghan will have known all this from an early stage and it would have been factored into her personal decision-making about the development of the relationship.
+She probably already appreciates that the role of a princess comes with lots of benefits, but that there are plenty of downsides, too.
 William and Harry have both spoken in the past about the difficulties that come with marrying into the royal family.
 In his engagement interview, William said the reason he and Kate took so long to get engaged was because he "wanted to give her a chance to see in and to back out if she needed to before it all got too much."

 Image Source: Vanity Fair / Peter Lindbergh